UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

 > docker search uumatlabinstall
 ```

-Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the module avail command; see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md)), if this is the first time you use Linux or login to a cluster.
+Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the module avail command (if this is the first time you use Linux or login to a cluster: see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md)).
 The Docker Image should feature the same MATLAB version as one of the mcr versions installed on the HPC system.
+Check [this website](https://nl.mathworks.com/products/compiler/matlab-runtime.html) to see which MATLAB release links to which version of MCR.

 Pull the image that you need by typing e.g.: